gchiu/Healthy-eating/diet-handout.md

 Farmed Salmon is much higher in fat than wild Salmon, and has a higher proportion of pro-inflammatory Omega-6 vs the more healthy anti-inflammatory long chain marine Omega-3 oils.

+NICE are no longer advising the consumption of oily fish for the secondary prevention of heart attacks.
+[1]

 **Flax/Lin Seeds**

 A healthy plant source of Omega 3.